-The Executive Committee is made up of are presentative from each of the 3 HKORC co-organizers.
+The Executive Committee is made up of a Centre Director and a Centre Manager.
 It is responsible for managing HKORC-Cert staff to execute the entire system.

-1.4 About "HKORC-Cert - Organic Production, Aquaculture and Processing Standard (IFOAM Accredited Version)"
+1.4 About "HKORC-Cert - Organic Production, Aquaculture, Processing and Input Manufacturing Standard (IFOAM Accredited Version)"

-The formulation and revision of "HKORC-Cert - Organic Production, Aquaculture and Processing Standard (IFOAM Accredited Version)" is a continuous and important duty of the Standard Board.
+The formulation and revision of "HKORC-Cert - Organic Production, Aquaculture, Processing and Input Manufacturing Standard (IFOAM Accredited Version)" is a continuous and important duty of the Standard Board.
 As the number of organic producers, sellers and consumers are increasing and the market for organic products is developing, this standard provides a liable, objective, locally-produced platform which is recognized by all stakeholders in the society.